DisnakeCommunity/disnake-compass/docs/source/quickstart/basics.rst

 The Basics
 ==========

-This section explains how to use `disnake-ext-components` to create and manage your components, and how to send them to Discord so that your users can interact with them.
+This section explains how to use `disnake-compass` to create and manage your components, and how to send them to Discord so that your users can interact with them.

 Components
 ----------